swedenconnect/credentials-support/hsm-support-scripts/key-generation/README.md

 This script and the tools above must be installed on a host that is connected to the HSM device and has a HSM client installed available through a PKCS#11 library file (such as `/usr/lib/softhsm/libsofthsm2.so` for SoftHSM 2).

-## Running the script in the CA container
+## Running the script in a CA container

-This script can be used inside the CA container in order to initialize keys in a HSM that are to be used in a CA instance.
+This script can be used inside a CA container in order to initialize keys in a HSM that are to be used in a CA instance.
 To do this, the CA must first be started up before the instance using the keys is configured in `application-csca.properties`

 After this script is used to create necessary keys and certificates in the HSM, then the CA instance can be configured with the created keys.